OmniLayer/spec/README.md

 4. Amount of bitcoins desired = 100,000,000,000 (1000.00000000 bitcoins) (64-bit unsigned integer, 8 bytes)
 5. Time limit = 10 (10 blocks in which to send payment after counter-party accepts these terms) (8-bit unsigned integer, 1 byte)
 6. Minimum bitcoin transaction fee = 10,000,000 (require that the buyer pay a hefty 0.1 BTC transaction fee to the miner, discouraging fake offers) (64-bit unsigned integer, 8 bytes)
+7. Action = 1 for New offer (2 for Update offer, 3 for Cancel offer) (8-bit unsigned integer, 1 byte)

 The amount for sale will be reserved from the actual balance for this address much like any other exchange platform.
 For instance: If an address owns 100 MSC and it creates a "Selling Order" for 100 MSC this address's balance is now 0 MSC, reserving 100 MSC.
 Other outgoing Mastercoin transactions created while this order is still valid will be invalidated.

+An address cannot create a new Sell offer for a given currency identifier while there is an active Sell offer from that address for that currency identifier.

 ## Changing an Offer

-Say you decide you want to change the number of coins you are offering for sale, or change the asking price.
-Simply re-send the offer with the new details.
-If your change gets into the block chain before someone accepts your old offer, your offer has been updated.
-Otherwise, to prevent you from accidentally creating a new sell offer when you meant to modify an old one, a sell offer will not be allowed from the seller's address until at least 2 blocks after payment has been made for the accepted offer.
+Say you decide you want to change an offer, e.g. the number of coins you are offering for sale, or change the asking price.
+Send the transaction with the new values and Action = 2 before the pending offer has been accepted.
+It's your responsibility to determine if the update was successful.

+The amount reserved from the actual balance for this address will be adjusted to reflect the new amount for sale.

+## Canceling an Offer

-If you decide you want to cancel an offer, simply re-send the offer before it's been accepted, but enter the number of coins for sale as zero.
+If you want to cancel an offer, use Action = 3 and send the transaction before it's been accepted.
+It's your responsibility to determine if the cancellation was successful.

 ## Purchasing Mastercoins with Bitcoins